epfahl/richter/README.md

 The development of this app was an excellent exercise in the creation of a Elixir-Plug-Cowboy-Ecto web service (no Phoenix!), implementation of a simple GenServer-based function scheduler, and the exploration of some of the vagaries of Ecto database management.
-Many of these things I didn't know well when I started, and other skills had been collecting dust.
+Some of these things I didn't know well when I started, and other skills had been collecting dust.
 This was a really fun project and a great learning experience.
 What more could I ask for?